wp-plugins/custom-metaboxes/readme.txt

 == Installation ==

-1. Upload `fjp-custom-metaboxes` folder to the `/wp-content/plugins/` directory
+1. Upload `custom-metaboxes` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==